Associate Degree Nursing Admissions

 Thank you for your interest in the Associate Degree Nursing (ADN) Program at Southeastern Community College.

 Admission to the ADN Program is a competitive and selective process.
-Minimum requirements to apply are outlined in the Student Readiness Checklist.
+To learn how to apply, review the Steps to Apply section below for details on the application procedure and required documentation.
+Before you apply, review the Student Readiness Checklist and confirm that you meet all minimum requirements for admission.
 All checklist requirements must be completed at the time of application submission.
 Applicants who have not met the requirements on the Student Readiness Checklist will not be considered for admission.

 Steps to apply are provided as a guideline and, in all cases, the applicant should work closely with their assigned nursing advisor during the application process.